Listen to the podcast

 There is nothing that transcends this God-centered quality in His image-bearers.
 If your chief aim in life is to spread the fame of God, you can be comforted by the fact that even sin or sinful temptations will not overcome your dogged and unflinching determination to be like Jesus everywhere you go (Ephesians 5:1).

 And whenever sin does make its advances, your habit of glorifying God will win the war against sin’s intent.
 When the guardian of your heart is the glory of the Lord, you’re in the best place to be a good friend, a great lover, and a wonderful spouse.
-There are many tools available to help you more effectively glorify God.
-Here are three of those tools:
+There are many options available to help you more effectively glorify God.
+Here are three of them:

 Passion – Everyone is passionate about something, and that “something” defines you.
 Nobody lacks passion.
 If you look long enough, you will find the thing that makes you emote.
 Desires to have a great job, rear spiritual children, and build a secure future, but when it comes to the Lord, there must be a preeminent longing for His glory that is so high that all other “loves” look like hate by comparison (Luke 14:26-27).